 Registration is now open for a PhD course in risk, uncertainty and decision making.

 The aim of the course is to give a deeper understanding of the theoretical perspectives and methods in risk research within different disciplines, and tools for interdisciplinary risk research.
 The course contains lectures and seminars.
-The lectures will cover different theoretical perspectives within different disciplines.
+The lectures will provide rich accounts of different disciplinary perspectives.
 The participants will in seminars get a chance to collaborate on questions requiring an interdisciplinary approach.

 Target group: Graduate students from different disciplines

 - October 13-14th in Lund (hosted by LUCRAM, Lund University), starts 9.00 the 13th, ends 15.00 the 14th